hlts2/crssh/README.md

 # crssh

-SSH password cracker for penetration tests using brute force and dictionary attacks.
+SSH password crack for penetration tests using brute force and dictionary attacks.

 ## Requirement